Something went wrong

 Short Term Trends

-Susquehanna’s overall heating oil usage changes annually correlating with how cold it gets each winter.
-As the temperature outside gets colder, homes’ boilers need to burn additional number two heating oil to keep the house warm inside.
+Susquehanna’s overall heating oil use changes each year as winter conditions change.
+As the temperature outside gets more chilly, homes’ boilers need to burn increasing amounts of oil to keep the house warm inside.
 Last winter, the average outside temperature in Susquehanna was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Susquehanna County Average Winter Temperature